gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 slug: gridsome-v07
 author: [hjvedvik, tommyvedvik]
 date: 2019-09-36
-excerpt: "Version 0.7 is finally here with a new Schema API, Dynamic Routing, better Template config, Custom App.vue, and more!"
+excerpt: "Version 0.7 is finally here with a new Schema API, Dynamic Routing, better Template config, Custom App.vue, Shareable Network URL and more!"
 ---

 - [New Schema API](#schema-api): Define what fields that are coming from an external source.
 - [New template configuration](#new-template-configuration): Setup templates and routes for collections in one place.
 - [Dynamic routing](#dynamic-routing): File-based & Programmatically dynamic routing.
 - [Custom App.vue](#custom-appvue): Use to create a global layout that can have full-page transitions.
+- [Deprecated messages](#deprecated-messages) Better deprecated messages in terminal.
+- [Shareable Network URL](#shareable-network-url) Perfect for mobile live preview with hot-reloading.

 ## Schema API